 Evaluating school-level achievement gap estimates

-Publicly available data reporting on the percentage of students scoring in each PLC were obtain for California and Oregon, as described previously.
-Both files reported percentages by grade and across grades, by student subgroups.
+.
+Publicly available data reporting on the percentage of students scoring in each PLC were obtained for California and Oregon, as described previously.
+Both files reported percentages by grade and across grades, and by student subgroups.
 Similar to the student-level analyses, we used the pooled percentages across grades, rather than conducting separate analyses by grade.
-The Black-White achievement gap was estimated for California, while the Hispanic-White achievement gap was estimated for Oregon.
+The Black-White achievement gap was estimated for California, and the Hispanic-White achievement gap was estimated for Oregon.
 In both cases, schools were only included if they reported percentages for both groups (i.e., met the minimal reporting threshold).

-State level evaluations were followed up with county-level investigations using geographic and census data.
-Census tracts represent geographic areas with between approximately 1,200 to 8,000 people, with an optimum size of 4,000 people.
+State level evaluations were followed up with county level investigations using geographic and census data.
+Census tracts represent geographic areas with approximately 1,200 to 8,000 people, with an optimum size of 4,000 people.
 Geographic boundaries of the census tracts were also obtained from the ACS survey.
 Maps were then produced with the census tracts overlayed and colored according to the respective variable.
 Schools were displayed as “pins” on the map, and were colored according to the magnitude of the estimated achievement gap.
 The relation between achievement gaps at the school level and demographic characteristics of the surrounding area were then visually examined.
 All maps were interactive, helping to facilitate exploration (e.g., zoom, pan).
 In our results, we share screen captures from these maps, although it is recognized that some of the features are difficult to portray through static images.

 Results